nareshmaharaj-consultant/aerospike_udf/README.md

   "IND/C": "India"
 }
 ```
 So by now you should be familiar with the content.
-But to be sure lets discuss one of the lines.
+But to be sure let's discuss one of the lines.
 ```json
 "IND/CSP": "India/Channel Partners/Aerospike Database"
 ```